Indian Motor Tariff (IMT) for Two-Wheelers in India

 Practical Example

-So, she pays ₹4,000 plus whatever the third-party charge is.
+So, she pays ₹4,000 plus the third-party charge.
 Suppose she loses the special registration or no longer fits the criteria.
 In that case, the insurer will remove IMT-12 on renewal and charge the full premium.

-The policy covers loss or damage only if the vehicle is used on the insured’s own premises (private property not open to the public).
-Use outside the premises is excluded.
-(An exception is made if the vehicle is used to fight a fire – such use is still covered.)
-“Own premises” are defined as the public has no general access.
+The policy covers loss or damage only when the vehicle is used on the insured’s own premises, meaning private property that isn’t open to the public.
+If the vehicle is used elsewhere, it isn’t covered.
+The only exception is if the vehicle is used to fight a fire, which is still covered.
+“Own premises” means areas where the public does not have general access.

-In practice, the insurer pays only for accidents or theft on the owner’s property; any incident on public roads or elsewhere is not covered.
+In practice, the insurer pays only for accidents or theft on the owner’s property; incidents on public roads or elsewhere are not covered.

 Premium Calculation